peteroupc/MailLib/docs/PeterO.Mail.Message.md

  Generates this message's data in text form.
 The generated message will have only Basic Latin code points (U+0000 to U+007F), and the transfer encoding will always be 7bit, quoted-printable, or base64 (the declared transfer encoding for this message will be ignored).

  The following applies to the following header fields: From, To, Cc, Bcc, Reply-To, Sender, Resent-To, Resent-From, Resent-Cc, Resent-Bcc, and Resent-Sender.
-If the header field exists, but has an invalid syntax, has no addresses, or appears more than once, this method will generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to  `me@[header-name]-address.invalid` me@[header-name]-address.invalid as the address (a  `.invalid` .invalid address is a reserved address that can never belong to anyone).
+If the header field exists, but has an invalid syntax, has no addresses, or appears more than once, this method will generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to  `me@[header-name]-address.invalid`  as the address (a  `.invalid`  address is a reserved address that can never belong to anyone).
 (An exception is that the Resent-* header fields may appear more than once.)
 The generated message should always have a From header field.

  If a Date and/or Message-ID header field doesn't exist, a field with that name will be generated (using the current local time for the Date field).